opendefensecloud/artifact-conduit/docs/user-guide/core-concepts.md

   - `defaults`: Default source and destination endpoints
   - `artifacts`: Array of artifact specifications

-#### Fragment
+#### ArtifactWorkflow

 Represents a single artifact operation, generated from Order resources by the Order controller.

 **Generation Logic:**
-The OrderReconciler decomposes an Order into individual Fragments, applying defaults from the Order spec to each Fragment that doesn't specify its own `srcRef` or `dstRef`.
+The OrderReconciler decomposes an Order into individual ArtifactWorkflows, applying defaults from the Order spec to each ArtifactWorkflow that doesn't specify its own `srcRef` or `dstRef`.

 #### Endpoint